kavirajk/kavirajk.github.io/_posts/2015-12-07-django-internals-series-part1.md

   * And of course its fun to know how something works under the hood !!!

 ## Some insights
-In rest of this post.
-I will try to address top 2 of the questions metioned before.
+In rest of this post, I will try to address top 2 questions metioned before.

 >Note: All code examples are tested using python3.5 and django1.9